-The substitution of 20 percent of per-capita ruminant meat consumption with microbial protein globally by 2050 (MP20) would cut annual global deforestation and related CO2 emissions from land-use change roughly in half as it would offset projected future increases of global pasture area compared to a MP0 scenario (see Figure 4.6).
+The substitution of 20 percent of per-capita ruminant meat consumption with microbial protein globally by 2050 (MP20) would cut annual global deforestation and related CO2 emissions from land-use change roughly in half as it would offset projected future increases of global pasture area compared to a MP0 FIGURE 4.6: Relative difference of global environmental indicators in 2050 as function of scenarios with increasing ruminant meat substitution, compared to the reference scenario without microbial protein.
+MP0, MP20 and MP50 refer to the substitution of 0%, 20% and 50% of per-capita ruminant meat consumption with microbial protein globally by 2050, respectively.
+Graphic adapted from figure 3 in Humpenöder et al. (2022).

+scenario (see Figure 4.6).
 The reduced numbers of cattle do not only reduce the feed demand but also reduce methane emissions from the enteric fermentation and nitrous oxide emissions from fertilizing feed or from manure management.
 Our projections show that for the same protein supply the production of microbial protein requires much less agricultural land and causes fewer GHG emissions from land-use change and agriculture compared to ruminant meat.